What to expect when you visit on a Sunday

 what makes us unique

 We are a unique church.
 Rather than hear sermons from the same settled minister each Sunday, we have chosen to open our pulpit to ministers, community leaders, intellectuals, and free thinkers from a variety of faith backgrounds.
-On any given Sunday, you may here from a professor, a Episcopalian minister, or leaders of Los Angeles social justice organizations.
+On any given Sunday, you may here from a professor, a meditation guru, an Episcopalian minister, or leaders of Los Angeles social justice organizations.
 We find that hearing from people from many different backgrounds, all of whom share our Unitarian Universalist values, best upholds our commitment to the free and responsible search for truth and meaning.

 When you enter, most likely you'll be greeted by a volunteer, offering you a paper name tag and an order of service.
 (The order of service is like a program for a concert—it lists what’s happening in the service).
 It’s fine if you wish to chat with the greeters, or to slip by quietly to find a seat.
 Our worship spaces have open seating.
 Find a place that feels comfortable.